celestiaorg/op-alt-da/README.md

 **GET Request (Read Path):**
 1. Client sends commitment to `/get/{commitment}`
 2. Server queries database by commitment
-3. **Critical check**: Is the blob confirmed on Celestia DA?
+3. Server checks blob confirmation status:
-   - If blob not found → 404 "blob not found"
+   - If blob not found → Returns 404 "blob not found"
-   - If found but status != "confirmed" → 404 "blob not yet available on DA layer"
+   - If blob exists but status is not "confirmed" → Returns 404 "blob not yet available on DA layer"
-   - If confirmed but missing CelestiaHeight → 404 "blob not yet available on DA layer"
+   - If blob is confirmed but missing Celestia height → Returns 404 "blob not yet available on DA layer"
-   - If confirmed AND has CelestiaHeight → **200 OK** with blob data (fast cached read)
+   - If blob is confirmed with Celestia height → Returns 200 OK with blob data
-4. Once confirmed, data is served from database cache (typically <10ms)
+4. For confirmed blobs, data is served directly from database cache (typically <10ms)

 ### Key Features

 - **Fast writes**: PUT returns in <50ms (only database write)
 - **Confirmed reads only**: GET returns 200 OK only when data is confirmed on Celestia DA (not just cached)
 - **Fast confirmed reads**: Once confirmed, GET serves from database cache (<10ms)
-- **Crash resilient**: SQLite with WAL mode survives server restarts
+- **Crash resilient**: Database with WAL mode (SQLite default) survives server restarts
 - **FIFO ordering**: Auto-increment IDs ensure strict ordering
 - **Efficient batching**: Packs 10-50 blobs per Celestia transaction
 - **Event-driven confirmations**: Real-time updates via Celestia subscriptions